Criciúma, Santa Catarina, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-If you are going to see the charming São José Cathedral, it's suggested to wear modest clothing:
+If you plan to visit the lovely São José Cathedral, it's recommended to wear modest clothing:

 If you visit the Augusto Casagrande Colonization Museum, wear museum-appropriate clothing and take: